Key takeaways

 4. Anoro Ellipta (vilanterol/umeclidinium)

-Anoro Ellipta is like Stiolto Respimat as it contains a LABA and a LAMA.
+Anoro Ellipta is like Stiolto Respimat, containing a LABA and an LAMA.
 Still, the specific medications in these drug classes differ—its LABA is vilanterol, and its LAMA is umeclidinium.
 Anoro Ellipta is also similar to Stiolto Respimat in that it allows for once-daily dosing but does contain a milk protein and, therefore, should be avoided in patients with severe allergic reactions to lactose.
 Stiolto Respimat caused back pain in up to 4% of individuals taking this medication in clinical trials, which was not reported in patients taking Anoro Ellipta.
 However, patients reported a longer list of side effects in Anoro Ellipta studies, including constipation, diarrhea, and muscle spasms.
 In patients with chronic pain conditions, Anoro Ellipta may be a better alternative in those requiring a combination LABA/LAMA inhaler.

 5. Perforomist (formoterol), Yupelri (revefenacin), Pulmicort (budesonide)